-The medical team in House somehow manages to suspect lupus in every case.
+The medical team somehow manages to suspect lupus in every case.
 In the first season 4 episode, where House didn't have a team (at the end of Season 3, one was fired and the other two quit), a nearby janitor still managed to suggest a diagnosis of lupus, commenting after a brief stunned silence that his grandmother had it.

-And let's not forget the first Lampshade Hang: in Season 3 House pulled some hidden Vicodin out of a hollowed out lupus text.
+In Season 3 House pulled some hidden Vicodin out of a hollowed out lupus text.
 When his team looks shocked House responds "Come on!
 It's never lupus."
 Even funnier was that in one episode, it turned out it was lupus.